Results for 'Uchenna A. Ezeogu'

 Bookmark

-Can conversational thinking serve as a suitable pedagogical approach for philosophy education in African Schools?Jonathan O. Chimakonam & L. Uchenna Ogbonnaya - forthcoming - Journal of Philosophy of Education.
+Can Conversational Thinking serve as a suitable pedagogical approach for philosophy education in African schools?Jonathan O. Chimakonam & L. Uchenna Ogbonnaya - forthcoming - Journal of Philosophy of Education.

-This essay investigates whether Conversational Thinking can suitably serve as a pedagogical approach for philosophy education in African schools (primary and secondary levels).
+This article investigates whether Conversational Thinking can suitably serve as a pedagogical approach for philosophy education in African schools (primary and secondary levels).
 We argue that there is a need to introduce and teach philosophy in schools in Africa.
-Additionally, we argue that it would be apropos to adopt a decolonial approach in developing such curricula, which, among others, could accommodate African approaches to philosophy.
-We contend that the promotion of African home-grown frameworks, such as Conversational Thinking can serve as (...)
+Additionally, we argue that it would be apropos to adopt a decolonial approach in developing such curricula, which, amongst others, could accommodate African approaches to philosophy.
+We contend that African homegrown frameworks, such as Conversational Thinking, can serve as appropriate decolonial strategies (...)

 Direct download (2 more)